denismatveev/rm-expired-backup/README.md

 --max-full-backups (-fb)
 --path-to-backups (-p) - specify path to directory with backups.
 Suppose full backups and incremental backups are located at the same directory
 --help (-h) - prints help message
---log (-l) path to file with logs.logs writes via syslogd --
+--log (-l) path to file with logs.logs write via syslogd -- some option